BIOH - Biology-Human

 PREREQUISITE: Graduate standing and at least one upper division or graduate course in neurobiology.
 Recent advances in topics in neurobiology with emphasis in different years on either neurocytology, neuroendocrinology/neuroimmunology, or developmental neurobiology

-BIOH 511 Advanced Human Anatomy: 4 Credits (4 Lec)
+BIOH 511 Advanced Human Appendicular Anatomy: 4 Credits (4 Lec)

 PREREQUISITE: Degree-seeking graduate student, undergraduate anatomy and physiology work.
-Covers the musculoskeletal system of the back and upper and lower extremity and arthrology, emphasizing anatomical landmarks and relationships.
+(Sp) Covers the musculoskeletal system of the back and upper and lower extremity and arthrology, emphasizing anatomical landmarks and relationships.
 Integrating of vascular and nervous supply along with the understanding of kinesiology will also be a major focus.
 Instruction will be based on student dissections of human cadavers, and lectures covering structure, function, and common pathology.
 Cross-Listed with BIOH 411

 BIOH 520 Molecular Genetics: 3 Credits (3 Lec)